Imaging & Scanning

 Verdict: For Invisalign-heavy practices, iTero Lumina is the safe pick; for an open, do-everything system choose 3Shape TRIOS; if value matters most, the Medit i900 is hard to beat; and for chairside CEREC milling, Primescan remains the benchmark.

 “What’s the best intraoral scanner?” is the wrong question.
-The better question is best for what? — because the leading systems are now close on raw accuracy and diverge mainly on ecosystem, openness and cost.
-This guide compares the four scanners most practices shortlist in 2026 and matches each to the workflow it serves best.
+The one worth asking is best for what?
+The top systems have more or less converged on raw accuracy at this point, so the differences that matter now are ecosystem, openness and cost.
+What follows is a walk through the four scanners most practices end up shortlisting in 2026, each paired with the workflow it genuinely suits.

 How to choose